hongwz/Automatic_Tube_Lens_Design_Software/README.md

 !!!Before you run the software, please check that your Zemax can automatically add all needed material catalogues:

-This can be check by opening a new Zemax file and typing material "ZF2" which is in CDGM catalog.!!!
+This can be checked by opening a new Zemax file and typing material "ZF2" which is in CDGM catalog.!!!

 1. Enter the tube lens design parameters: tube lens focal length, entrance pupil diameter and field angle.